Grandfather's Clock Solitaire

 What makes Grandfather's Clock different from Clock Patience?

 Despite the similar clock themes, they are completely different games.
-Clock Patience is a mechanical shuttler with no decisions and about a 1% win rate.
-Grandfather's Clock is a strategic builder with full open information and a 75% win rate.
-The only similarity is the circular foundation layout.
+Clock Patience is an automatic shuttler with almost no decisions and a very low win rate.
+Grandfather's Clock is a strategic builder with full open information and a much higher success rate.
+The main thing they share is the circular foundation theme.